Harfenlabor/harfenlabor.com/exampleSite/content/research/scientific-commentary-sol-di-corde-soavi-armo-le-dita-only-music-i-carry-as-my-weapon-different-ways-to-use-the-same-instrument.md

 ***

 To fully understand an instrument, it is necessary to hear it played in different spaces.
-It is very probable that the Barberini Harp made its first appearance for the <span id="subjects_tag">_Giostra del Saracino_</span> held in <span id="timeline_tag">1634</span> at <span id="map_tag">Piazza Navona</span> in <span id="map_tag">Roma</span>.
+It is very probable that the Barberini Harp made its first appearance for the <span id="subjects_tag">_Giostra del Saracino_</span> held in <span id="timeline_tag">1634</span> at Piazza Navona in <span id="map_tag">Roma</span>.
 The report on this spectacular event, illustrated with etchings by <span id="person_tag">François Collignon</span> and <span id="person_tag">Andrea Sacchi</span>, bears witness to the presence of a large carved harp placed inside the golden ship that entered Piazza Navona late at night, transporting singers and musicians and astonishing the audience.

 ***